milosnowcat/milosnowcat/README.md

 # milosnowcat

 I'm a dedicated developer with an unwavering commitment to the quality and security of my applications.
-If you ever encounter issues with your antivirus while installing one of my apps, you can [download my security certificate](certificate.crt) to ensure a worry-free experience.
+If you ever encounter issues with your antivirus while installing one of my apps, you can [download my CA Root certificate](certificate.crt) to ensure a worry-free experience.
 Your peace of mind is my priority.

 ## 💫 About Me